 We all know that life insurance is an essential part of life planning.
 Yet too few of us stop to think about the financial consequences to our loved ones if we were to pass away unexpectedly.

 Once you’ve decided you need life cover, there are so many different types of coverage and policies that it can be a daunting experience.
 It can result in not taking any action at all.

 If you are a foreigner in Japan, deciding on types of cover can be even more challenging, as most local insurance policies are designed for the domestic market, and not suitable for ex-pats who may not be in Japan forever, or for those who are not fluent in Japanese.

-Here are 6 points to consider if you are planning on getting life insurance as a foreigner in Japan:
+Here are 6 points to consider if you are planning on getting expat life insurance in Japan: